Tax Brackets

 • And so on for higher income levels

-This is why your effective tax rate (total tax รท taxable income) is always lower than your highest tax bracket rate.
+Your effective tax rate (total tax รท taxable income) is always lower than your highest tax bracket rate because of this progressive structure.

 Income Bracket Tax Rate Calculation